Zeid bin Shaker

 Field Marshal General of the Army Sharif Zaid ibn Shakir was a cousin of King Hussein.
 He joined the military and served with the future King Hussein.
 In 1957 and 1958 he was the assistant military attache at the Embassy of Jordan in London.
 He served in a number of positions in the Jordanian military, including being a tank commander at both the brigade and division level.
 On 8 January 1996 he was made chief of staff for the armed services, which post he held until resigning in 1988.
 In June 1987 he was made field marshal.
-Being a Hashemite, Zaid ibn Shaker's family had always been close to the Royal family, and Zaid ibn Shakir himself had been personally linked with King Hussein throughout his military career.
+Being a Hashemite, Zaid ibn Shaker's family had always been close to the Royal family, and Zaid ibn Shaker himself had been personally linked with King Hussein throughout his military career.
 In addition to his high palace position, he also filled a then newly created post of adviser to the king on national security, which implied that Zaid bin Shaker would retain considerable influence over military policies.

 Early life

 Ibn Shaker was born on September 4, 1934, in Amman.
-His father, Shakir Ibn Zaid, had participated in the Arab Revolt, where he led a group of tribal levies, as well as in the Al-Khurma dispute.
+His father, Shakir Ibn Zaid, had participated in the Arab Revolt during the First World War, where he led a group of tribal levies, as well as in the Al-Khurma dispute.
 At the Battle of Turbah, during the conflict between the Sharifian Caliphate and Ibn Saud, Ibn Shakir's father saved the life of Prince Abdullah (later King Abdullah I) by providing him a horse and camel to escape.
-Zaid's father had likewise served with T.E.
-Lawrence, who described him as a "brave and courageous soldier".
+Zaid's father had likewise served with T. E. Lawrence, who described him as a "brave and courageous soldier".

 Ibn Shaker would go on to be educated at Victoria College in Alexandria.

 Ibn Shaker would eventually be married and have two sons: Shaker and Nasreen.